Content marketing is the key for any organization. Before engaging in content marketing you should map out your topics and keywords.

 - Social media posts

 Share the curated content relevant to your customers through your social networks.
+If you don’t have one yet, AdInfusion can help you make website and promotional platforms.
+For consultation, visit adinfusion.com.
 The idea of curating content is that you can build your authority as a resource without having to generate all of the content yourself.
 Share

 Follow along using the following slide deck: